cilcoberlin/wp-class-blogs/README.md

 WordPress Class Blogs
 =====================

-A collection of plugins and themes that can be used, along with WordPress 3's multisite functionality, to create a blog for a class in WordPress.
-The main blog is intended to be controlled by the professor, and each student is then given full administrative privileges over a child blog in the network.
+Multiple plugins and a theme wrapped packaged as a single plugin that make it easier to manage class blogs created using WordPress.
+The plugin can work when running WordPress in multisite mode, where the professor controls the main blog and each student is given a dedicated blog, or when running normally, where the professor is the administrator on the blog and students are reduced-privilege users.

 Requirements
 ============

 * PHP >= 5.2.0
-* WordPress >= 3.0 running in multisite mode
+* WordPress >= 3.0

-For this plugin suite to function as intended, you must give the class its own WordPress multisite instance, where the professor has admin rights on the main blog, and each student in the class has a single child blog created for them, on which they are the only user with administrative rights.
-A configuration that differs from this might function, but it is not supported.

 Installation
 ============

-To use the class blogs suite, copy the contents of the `mu-plugins` directory to the `mu-plugins` directory in your WordPress multisite installation's content directory, which will normally be `wp-content`.
-If you do not have an `mu-plugins` directory in your content directory, you can create one first or simply copy the entire `mu-plugins` directory in this repo to the content directory.

-To use the included themes, copy the contents of the `themes` directory to the `themes` directory of your WordPress content directory.
+Copy the entire `class-blogs` folder to the `wp-content/plugins` directory of a valid WordPress installation, then go to the 'Plugins' administration page to activate it.

 Plugins
 =======

-The class blogs suite consists of many different plugins wrapped in a single MU plugin.
-The plugins and the functionality that they provide are as follows.
+The class blogs plugin is a wrapper around many different plugins, which are as follows:

 Classmate Comments
 ------------------